Something is fading from our world year by year: commitment. Specifically, the habit of keeping your word.

 So many people struggle to follow through.
 Their words and actions don't align.
 But you can be different.

 Be the friend who shows up.
-Be the person whose "yes" means yes and whose "no" means no – delivered with respect either way.
+Be the person whose "yes" means yes and whose "no" means no, delivered with respect either way.

 In a world where commitments feel optional, choose to be someone others can trust and count on.
 Not perfect.
 Not a superhero.
 Just reliable, dependable, and real.

 That's the person you'll respect when you look in the mirror.
+And that's the foundation everything else gets built on.